-If the decision contained any victory for the opponents of big, unrestricted government, it was the court's ruling that this time Congress' use of the commerce clause to poke its nose into every aspect of the nation's commercial life had gone too far.
+If there was any victory in this ruling for the opponents of big, unrestricted government, it was the court's ruling that this time Congress's use of the commerce clause to poke its nose into every aspect of the nation's commercial life had gone too far.

-"If it had declared that this provision could be used to compel private citizens to engage in commerce so the federal government could regulate it, the court would have put our basic freedom as Americans at risk," writes noted health care analyst Grace-Marie Turner.
+"If it had declared that this provision could be used to compel private citizens to engage in commerce so the federal government could regulate it, the court would have put our basic freedom as Americans at risk," writes Grace-Marie Turner, the noted health care analyst.

-But even though Roberts said that "the federal government does not have the power to order people to buy health insurance," he acknowledged that it clearly had the power to tax -- and, in this case, the power to imperiously "impose a tax on those without health insurance," one of 20 new and onerous taxes in Obamacare law.
+But even though Roberts said "The federal government does not have the power to order people to buy health insurance," he acknowledged that it clearly had the power to tax.
+And, in this case, the power to imperiously "impose a tax on those without health insurance," one of 20 new and onerous taxes in Obamacare law.

 Besides, if their punishment was defined as a tax, crafty White House strategists feared Republicans would use it against them in the upcoming election.
 But a tax it is, the chief justice ruled, handing the GOP a lethal political issue in the presidential and Senate elections on Nov.
 6.

-Not only is it a tax, but it is one that will be levied on people who cannot afford to buy health insurance, let alone pay an annual tax to the government.
+Not only is it a tax, but one that will be levied on people who cannot afford to buy health insurance, let alone pay an annual tax to the government.

-Certain Americans will be exempt from the tax, such as those who would have to shell out more than 8 percent of their income for a health care policy, those who fall below the tax threshold, those exempt for their religious beliefs, members of American Indian tribes and those in prison.
+Certain Americans will be exempt from the tax, such as those who would have to shell out more than 8 percent of their income for a health care policy, those who fall below the tax threshhold, those exempt for their religious beliefs, members of Indian tribes, and those in prison.

 But the rest of us without insurance would get a tax bill from the IRS, starting at $95 in 2014, $325 in 2015, and $695 in 2016 for an adult and $375 per child, with annual tax increases after that.

-Nearly 4 million uninsured Americans will pay this tax, according to the nonpartisan Congressional Budget Office, though there are estimates running higher than that.
+Nearly 4 million (3.9 million) uninsured Americans will pay this tax, according to the nonpartisan Congressional Budget Office, though there are estimates running higher than that.

-"CBO says that under this law in 2016 there will be 400,000 people below the poverty line who will be uninsured and pay the tax," Hennessey writes in his June 28 blog.
+"CBO says that under this law in 2016 there will be 400,00 people below the poverty line who will be uninsured and pay the tax," Hennessey writes in his June 28 blog.

-Moreover, if you add the income groups up to five times the poverty level, "we see that under this law there will, in 2016, be 3 million people with incomes less than $59,000 (singles) or $120,000 (families of four) who will be uninsured and have to pay the tax," Hennessey adds.
+Moreover, if you add in the income groups up to 500 percent of poverty in CBO's analysis, "we see that under this law there will, in 2016, be three million people with incomes less than $59,000 (singles) or $120,000 (families of four) who will be uninsured and have to pay the tax," he adds.

 There is now the increasing likelihood that many more Americans will choose to pay the lesser fine than buy an insurance policy which will be much more costly under the Obama law.
-A typical family health insurance policy could cost $20,000 a year, Turner says.
+A typical family health insurance policy would cost them $20,000 a year, Turner says.